 We need to understand the rights and responsibilities of a state when it's acting outside its jurisdiction; does it have the right to act in Syria?
-The answer – excepting that you can justify it on the basis of self-defence – is no. Think about it: the UK can't send police to Holland to arrest British people smoking weed in a coffee shop, they can't go without permission.
+The answer—excepting that you can justify it on the basis of self-defense—is no. Think about it: the UK can't send police to Holland to arrest British people smoking weed in a coffee shop, they can't go without permission.

-Do the British laws of self-defence apply abroad then?
+Do the British laws of self-defense apply abroad then?

 But there is an increasing fragmentation of the political system, where states and non-state actors exist among each other.
-If we say Isis is capable of launching armed attacks, we begin to recognise them as having the characteristics of a state.
+If we say ISIS is capable of launching armed attacks, we begin to recognize them as having the characteristics of a state.

 We end up implying that Isis are so significant, through the seizure of territory to the exclusion of the formal government, and through their capacity to engage in warfare and terrorism, that we are in practice treating them like a state.

 What's the legal process that allowed these strikes?

 Under the UN charter, if you need to take urgent action in self-defense in response to an imminent threat, which is the UK position here, and you don't have time to go to the UN Security Council to get authorization, then you go ahead anyway but immediately report to the UN Secretary General to explain what you did and why.

 Under British law, however, the practice now—which is a policy rather than a binding constitutional arrangement—would see the decision taken in Parliament.
 Cameron says, understandably, that this would have jeopardized their plans.

 Cameron says it was a "perfectly legal act of self-defense."
 Can this ever really be tested?